 As for the portraits themselves, each one contains work by both Beka and Cassandra.
 One artist would do the portrait, and then hand it over to the other to complete the background and the name.
 For the artists, this was an unprecedented exercise in trust!

-It is now a mobile exhibition, taking a different form in each space it occupies.
 The portraits from Mother Blues have also been on display at CFBG Records and Shelf Life Art & Supply Co., both in Greensboro, NC.